ExamDay/Planeswalker/README.md

 number that we are trying to minimize).
 The best way I've found to accomplish this so far is to calculate a linear combination of all CGFs weighted by the gradient magnitude of each CGF, and then subtracting the effect of this modulation (re-weighting) from the optimization variable at each step.
-This seems to perform rather well.
+This seems to perform rather well (beats state of the art in some cases) leaving much room for improvement.

 This is something that I have yet to formalize mathematically but I have implimented the theory many ways, and brought it up to something that, while not nearly perfect, at least makes perfect sense.